SamaMilhem/AI_Project/README.md

-# Mastermind Game Solver - AI Project
+# Mastermind Game Solver - AI Project 🧠🎮

-This repository contains a project to solve the Mastermind game using two AI approaches: **Q-Learning** and **Genetic Algorithm**.
-Additionally, the project includes an interactive **Mastermind GUI** implemented in HTML, allowing users to play the game against an AI agent or manually.

-## Mastermind Game Overview
+## Mastermind Game Overview 🌟

 Mastermind is a classic code-breaking game where a player attempts to guess a secret code made up of colored pegs.
 After each guess, the player receives feedback:
-- **Black pegs** indicate correct colors in the correct positions.
+- **Black pegs** ⚫ indicate correct colors in the correct positions.
-- **White pegs** indicate correct colors in the wrong positions.
+- **White pegs** ⚪ indicate correct colors in the wrong positions.

 The goal is to guess the secret code within a limited number of attempts.
 In this project:
-- The **Q-Learning agent** learns through trial and error, exploring different solutions.
+- The **Q-Learning agent** 🤖 learns through trial and error, exploring different solutions.
-- The **Genetic Algorithm** optimizes the solution by simulating natural selection, crossover, and mutation.
+- The **Genetic Algorithm** 🧬 optimizes the solution by simulating natural selection, crossover, and mutation.

-## Project Components
+## Project Components 🚀

 1. **Q-Learning Algorithm**: A reinforcement learning agent that learns to solve the Mastermind game through exploration and exploitation.
 2. **Genetic Algorithm**: An evolutionary approach that optimizes the solution to the Mastermind game using natural selection principles.
-3. **Output Directory**: Contains plots, CSV files, and other data generated during the training of the algorithms.
+3. **Output Directory**: Contains plots 📊, CSV files 📁, and other data generated during the training of the algorithms.
-4. **Mastermind GUI**: HTML files to allow interactive play against a genetic algorithm-based AI or manually.
+4. **Mastermind GUI**: HTML files to allow interactive play against a genetic algorithm-based AI or manually, and now also includes a Q-Learning agent simulation.

-## Project Structure
+## Project Structure 📂

 - `Q_learning.py`: Python script implementing the Q-Learning algorithm for the Mastermind game.
 - `genetic_algorithm.py`: Python script implementing the Genetic Algorithm to solve the game.